TikTok Tips & Strategies

 The Classic Stop-and-Start Method

-1. Open the TikTok camera and select your sound and any effects you want to use.
+1. Open the TikTok camera and select your sound and effects you want to use.

 2. Press and hold the red Record button for the duration of your first shot.
-The progression bar at the top of the screen will show you how much of the song's time you've used.
+The progression bar at the top of the screen shows how much of the song's time you've used.

 3. Let go of the button to stop recording.

-4. Now, change whatever you need for your next shot.
-Reposition yourself, swap your clothes, grab a new prop, etc.
+4. Change whatever you need for your next shot - reposition yourself, swap clothes, or grab a new prop.

 5. Press and hold the Record button again to film your second clip.
-You'll see a new segment added to the progression bar.
+A new segment will be added to the progression bar.

-6. Repeat this stop-and-start process for as many clips as you need until you've filled your desired video length.
+6. Repeat this stop-and-start process for as many clips as needed until you've filled your desired video length.

 Go Hands-Free with the Timer and Countdown

 Holding the record button is fine, but the Timer feature is a game-changer for filming solo.
-It allows you to set up your shot and get into position without having to hold your phone.
+It allows you to set up your shot and get into position without holding your phone.

 1. On the right-hand menu of the camera screen, tap the Timer icon (it looks like a small clock).